 rosans.
 It is listed as the "blue-black Phyllidia" in Bertsch

 Johnson, 1981.
 Terry Gosliner suggested that the elongate,

 might be sufficiently different to justify listing as a separate

 species. (pers. com).
 However, we've opted to lump pending further

 work.
 It's also possible that all Hawaiian animals will prove distinct from other Indo-Pacific populations of P. sphingis.
-It's listed as "Phyllidiopsis
+The elongate animal is listed as "Phyllidiopsis

 derived from the